 I use fresh lemon in many savory low carb recipes on the blog like pork picatta, lemon rosemary chicken wings, or Moroccan chicken.
 My favorite recipes which include lemon are low carb desserts!
 Low carb lemon bars are a favorite followed by lemon curd which is good on everything from low carb cake to lemon curd pie.

 The lemony flavor in these sugar-free cupcakes is awesome.
-The acid from the lemon juice reacts with the baking soda providing a nice rise and the lemon zest helps strengthen the lemon flavor.
+The acid from the lemon juice reacts with the baking powder providing a nice rise and the lemon zest helps strengthen the lemon flavor.
 But to make these lemon cupcakes really stand out, I added LorAnn Lemon Oil.
 This is an extremely concentrated product which has superior flavor.
 It’s much better than lemon extract.

 The texture of these sugar-free cupcakes is almost like the real thing.
 No one would believe they were eating a low carb cupcake.
 And the whipped cream cheese frosting compliments the cupcakes very nicely.
 You could add some lemon oil to the cream cheese frosting if you want, but I didn’t and they were fine.
 Want to know how good these were?
 My son had four while my husband and I were lucky to get one each!

 Sugar-free Lemon Cupcakes with Cream Cheese Frosting are 4 net carbs each.

 Sugar-free Lemon Cupcakes with Cream Cheese Frosting